jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Build

-Once requirements are set, building a Microfrontend is similar to develop a service or little application.
-Depending on the complexity of the Microfrontend may be necessary to include several views and routes, several API calls, loading language files in order to manage several languages,...,etc.
+Once requirements are set, building a Microfrontend is similar to develop a little application.
+Depending on the complexity of the Microfrontend may be necessary to include several views and routes, several API calls, loading language files in order to manage several languages,...,etc. Maybe, a backend for frontend will be necessary.

-In this phase, developers work the same way as the work when they are developing an application: code, test and review.
+Developers work the same way as the work when they are developing an application: code, test and review.
 Remember that Microfrontends are independent pieces that

 - receive some parameters (html attributes),
 - listen to some events and react to them
 - throw some events responding to some actions
 - declare some visual properties to be customized

-so they have to be tested individually covering all the test cases.
+so they have to be tested individually, the frontend part, the backend part if exists and everything together.

+In this part, technical decissions are made:

+- which is the best technology to build all the components?

+- how are the frontend and backend for frontend going to communicated (Rest, GraphQL,...,etc)

+- how are the pieces going to be deployed and published?

 ## Publish

 Microfrontends are like services and they need to be packaged and registered (deployed) in a "Microfrontend Registry Server" in order to be discovered by consumers, similar to "Register & Discovery" capabilities of a Microservices environment.

-A Microfrontend package should contain:
+The main part of a microfrontend is the UI that it'll be loaded for the consumers.
+The UI package should contain:

-- **main file**: this file will be loaded by the application in order to "execute" the microfrontend.
+- **main file**: this file will be loaded by the consumer in order to run the microfrontend.
 When this file is loaded, it begins to request on demand the rest of files of the microfrontend (assets, config files, language files,...,etc).
 It's similar a SPA application.
 This main file usually is a Javascript file.
 - **other files**: these files are requested on demand when the microfrontend is running.
 For instance:
   - media files
   - language files
   - config files

+This package (can be a zip file) will be "deployed" in the "Microfrontend Registry Server".

+**If the microfrontend has a backend part like a backend for frontend, it has to be treat as a whole, versioning, deploying and publishing everything at the same time. **

 # Visual concerns